the-argus/func-godot-lightpass/DOC.md

 ```

 `ignore_if` is not a standard value for a property list.
 It is an additional
-property description values understood only by FuncGodotLightpass.
-Hopefully,
+property description value understood only by FuncGodotLightpass.
+It instructs
-it is self explanatory: ignore this property, if it is some value.
-It is usually
+the plugin to ignore the property, if it is some value.
+It is usually set to the
-set to the default value.
+default value.

 If a property is of type float, FuncGodotLightpass will try to account for
 floating point error when comparing for equality with the `ignore_if` value.